 Saul Rodriguez Pineda, 40, did not dispute the federal drug distribution charges levied against him in 2022 but testified at a March trial in a failed attempt to mount a duress defense.
-Rodriguez Pineda claimed that he helped a Mexican cartel's Minnesota meth distribution efforts after receiving "specific, credible threats of death" by a "powerful member" to himself and his wife and children.
+Rodriguez Pineda claimed that he helped a Mexican cartel distribute meth in Minnesota after a a "powerful member" issued "specific, credible threats of death" to himself and his wife and children.

 Court filings say Rodriguez Pineda entered the United States illegally about 15 years ago.

 Frank's sentence is below the nearly 20-year term sought by federal prosecutors.
-Assistant U.S. Attorney Raphael Coburn pointed out ahead of sentencing that the discovery of a lab intended to convert liquid methamphetamine to a solid, crystalline form represented a "rare and significant find by law enforcement."
+Assistant U.S. Attorney Raphael Coburn pointed out before sentencing that the discovery of a lab intended to convert liquid methamphetamine to a solid, crystalline form represented a "rare and significant find by law enforcement."

 "Although the defendant describes a 'humble' upbringing in Mexico, nothing about the defendant's childhood could explain or justify his criminal conduct in this case," Coburn wrote.

 Officers arrested Rodriguez Pineda on Oct.
-12, 2022 while executing a search warrant at the home.
+12, 2022, while searching the home.
 Among the items found during the raid were two orange coolers buried outside on the property.
-Between the two, officers tallied more than 30 Ziploc-style bags containing a pound of meth each, about half of which bearing the inscription of "Diablo."
-The investigators also found pots, pans, strainers and coolers with residue that also tested for meth.
+Between the two, officers tallied more than 30 Ziploc-style bags containing a pound of meth each, about half of which bore the inscription "Diablo."
+The investigators also found pots, pans, strainers and coolers with residue that also tested positive for meth.
 According to court records, forensic scientists at the Minnesota Bureau of Criminal Apprehension later found that the meth seized from the home had a purity greater than 94%.

 One agent testified at trial that the case involved, at the time, "the largest seizure of methamphetamine in the history of the Minnesota River Valley Drug Task Force," which worked the case alongside the Minnesota Bureau of Criminal Apprehension, the federal Drug Enforcement Administration and Shakopee Police Department.

-Daniel Gerdts, an attorney representing Rodriguez Pineda, maintained ahead of sentencing that his client agreed to help a Mexican cartel distribute meth while under "explicit" threats to his and his family's safety.
-He could not walk away from the operation nor report it to Minnesota law enforcement because police here "could not protect his wife and children in Michoacán once his deception was detected by his oppressor in Mexico," Gerdts wrote in a memo ahead of sentencing.
+Daniel Gerdts, an attorney representing Rodriguez Pineda, maintained before sentencing that his client agreed to help a Mexican cartel distribute meth while under "explicit" threats to his and his family's safety.
+He could not walk away from the operation nor report it to Minnesota law enforcement because police here "could not protect his wife and children in Michoacán once his deception was detected by his oppressor in Mexico," Gerdts wrote in a memo.

 "The threat essentially constituted a loaded gun put to the head of his wife and children in Mexico," Gerdts wrote.
 "The foreign handlers enforced his cooperation through required daily contact and by sending their enforcers to supervise him."